And can you activate your brand through them?

 Minor — what is it?

-In a narrow sense, minors are tournaments that have lower prize pools (depending on the game) and lower team levels than major tournaments.
-Let's take an example.
-Dota 2, one of the most popular esports titles, has a DPC system (Dota Pro Circuit) with clearly defined requirements for minors and majors, which was introduced by the American company Valve that owns the rights to this game.
-Thus, according to DPC, the organizers of the minor must:
+In a narrow sense, Minors are esports events that have lower prize pools (relative depending on the game) and lower player skill levels than a Major.
+While not as high caliber an event as Majors, esports icons, revolutionary metas, and intense matches are also present in Minors.
+For example, Dota 2, currently one of the most popular esports titles today, has a DPC system (Dota Pro Circuit) that clearly defines the requirements for Minors and Majors.
+The DPC was introduced by the American video game publisher, Valve, which owns the rights to Dota 2 and a few other esports titles.
+Thus, according to DPC rules, the organizers of a Minor must ensure the following to gain approval:

-- organize open qualifiers in each of the six regions (North and South America, CIS, Europe, China, and South-East Asia), based on the results of which the participants of the tournament are determined
+- Organize open qualifiers in each of the six regions (North and South America, CIS, Europe, China, and Southeast Asia) to determine who the participants of the Minor will be.

-For its other game, CS:GO, Valve requires only $50,000 for the prize pool.
-Of course, one may ask why there is such a big difference in the prize pools between seemingly equal titles.
-The reason is simple: if for CS:GO minors are just the qualifiers for majors, then for Dota 2, they are also serious and independent events.
+For its other big esports title, Counter-Strike: Global Offensive (CS:GO), Valve requires only $50,000 for the prize pool.
+Of course, you might ask why there is such a big difference in prizing between seemingly equal games, but the reason is simple.
+In CS:GO, Minors exist as qualifier events for Majors, whereas for Dota 2, they can also be more serious and independent affairs.

-Also, minor tournaments are an opportunity for teams and individual gamers not only to gain invaluable experience but also to prove themselves in the eyes of esports organizations that are looking for new promising squads.
+A Minor is an opportunity for teams and players to not only gain invaluable experience (in many cases from the comfort of their home with their PCs) but also to prove themselves in the eyes of esports organizations looking to build promising new squads.

 Major and minor.
 What's the difference?